Login to Complete a Submission or to Access Judging Panel

 5. CATEGORIES.
 Attention to category definition is essential.
 Please see accompanying definitions below to identify the appropriate category.
 On the entry form, the respondent should specify one category as most appropriate.
 A book may be submitted to more than one category: for EACH additional category, $55 and seven (7) more copies of the book* must be sent.
 If the judges receive the submission and feel it would fit more appropriately in a different category, they may request that the title be switched.
 Should the publisher and/or author agree, an additional seven (7) copies will be requested at no additional fee.

-*For submissions to the fiction and debut fiction categories,12 copies of the book must be submitted.
+*For submissions to the Fiction, Book Club, and Debut Fiction categories,12 copies of the book must be submitted.

 6. OCCASIONAL AWARDS.
 Books in these categories will be judged over a span of up to three years.
 Books must be submitted in their year of publication and will be retained by the designated panel for future evaluation.